kazgar/spam_classifier/README.md

 ______________________________________________________________________

-The dataset contains multiple files,
+The dataset contains multiple files:

 - `ham_easy_<i>` and `ham_hard_<i>`: containing 'normal' emails
 - `spam_<i>`: (you guessed it) containing examples of spam emails.